Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 ### ASP.NET Core applications

-If you are using Azure SDK libraries in ASP.NET Core application consider using the `Microsoft.Extensions.Azure` package that provides integration with `Microsoft.Extensions.Logging` library.
+If your are using Azure SDK libraries in ASP.NET Core application consider using the `Microsoft.Extensions.Azure` package that provides integration with `Microsoft.Extensions.Logging` library.
 See [Microsoft.Extensions.Azure readme](../../Microsoft.Extensions.Azure/README.md) for more details.

 ### Custom logging callback

-The `AzureEventSourceListener` class can also be used with a custom callback tha allows log messages to be written to destination of your choice.
+The `AzureEventSourceListener` class can also be used with a custom callback that allows log messages to be written to destination of your choice.

 ```C# Snippet:LoggingCallback
 using AzureEventSourceListener listener = new AzureEventSourceListener(